Southside (music producer): Career

-It was around his mid-teenage years that Southside decided to start taking music production as a serious career,He was later discovered by then unknown rapper Waka Flocka Flame when he was 17 and through Waka's network, Gucci Mane eventually signed him to his label 1017 Brick Squad Records.
-At Bricksquad Records, Luellen met Lex Luger, who was another producer for Waka Flocka, and the two started working together to lay the production groundwork for Waka Flocka's debut album.
+It was around his mid-teenage years that Southside decided to start taking music production as a serious career, He was later discovered by rapper Waka Flocka Flame at the age of 17, and through Waka's connection with Gucci Mane, Luellen was signed to 1017 Records.
+At the label, Luellen met Lex Luger, a fellow producer for Waka Flocka, and the two laid the production groundwork for Waka Flocka's debut album, Flockaveli (2010).
+Southside's first major credit was the song "Fuck the Club Up," which appeared on the album.

-Southside's first major release was the song "Fuck the Club Up," which appeared on Waka Flocka's debut album Flockaveli.
-In 2011, Southside co-produced the track "Illest Motherfucker Alive", from Kanye West and Jay-Z's album Watch the Throne.
-This helped to boost his career and bring him into the mainstream hip hop scene.
-He has since worked with artists such as Rick Ross, B.o.B, Wale, Meek Mill, Lil Scrappy, MGK among others.

-Southside was the main producer of Gucci Mane and Waka Flocka's collaboration album Ferrari Boyz and on Flocka's sophomore album Triple F Life: Friends, Fans & Family.
+In 2011, Southside co-produced the track "Illest Motherfucker Alive", from Kanye West and Jay-Z's album Watch the Throne (2011).
+This gained him wider recognition in mainstream hip hop.
+He has since worked with artists such as Rick Ross, Jeezy, Wale, Meek Mill, Lil Scrappy, MGK among others.
+Southside was the main producer of Gucci Mane and Waka Flocka's collaborative album, Ferrari Boyz (2011), as well as Flocka's second album Triple F Life: Friends, Fans & Family (2012).

 In January 2013, Southside produced "Millions" – the lead single from Pusha T's mixtape Wrath of Caine.
 The music video for the song was released on February 10.
 The song sparked controversy when producer Rico Beats was asked to modify Southside's instrumental for the final version of the song.
 Southside wasn't notified of the changes, which led to the two producers exchanging threats over Twitter.
-In Wrath of Caine's official track list, Kanye West is credited as co-producer, instead of Rico Beats.
-Also in 2013, Southside and TM88 produced the song "Tapout" by Birdman for his album Rich Gang: Flashy Lifestyle.
-The song peaked at number 44 on the Billboard Hot 100 and was certified Gold By The RIAA.
+On Wrath of Caine's official track list, Kanye West was credited as co-producer, instead of Rico Beats.
+Also in 2013, Southside and TM88 produced the song "Tapout" by Rich Gang from their self-titled album.
+The song peaked at number 44 on the Billboard Hot 100 and received gold certification by the Recording Industry Association of America (RIAA).